PROJECT-CDMATH/CDMATH/README.md

  - `cmake`
  - `g++` or another C++ compiler
  - `libhdf5-dev`
- - `petsc-dev` (mandatorily version 3.4, that is to say *not* more recent).
+ - `petsc-dev` (mandatorily a minor subversion of version 3.4. * , that is to say *not* more recent).
 This should already include `libopenmpi-dev`, which is necessary if you use the compilation option `-DMEDFILE_USE_MPI=ON`.
-We have chose the version 3.4 of Petsc (released on 13 May 2013), as it is easily installable from the main distributions repositories.
+We have chosen the version 3.4 of Petsc (released on 13 May 2013), as it is easily installable from the main distributions repositories.
  - `python-dev` and `swig`, if you want to generate Python executables and libraries of CDMATH.
 Use the compilation option `-DCMAKE_CDMATH_SWIG=ON`.
  - `libcppunit-dev`, if you want to generate unit tests.
 Use the compilation option `-DCMAKE_CDMATH_TESTS=ON`.
  - `doxygen`, `graphviz` and `mscgen`, if you want to generate a nice documentation in `~/workspace/cdmath/cdmath_install/doc/`.
 Use the compilation option `-DCMAKE_CDMATH_DOCUMENTATION=ON`.